rrooggiieerr/esphome-axaremote/README.md

 ### Quirks

+The AXA Remote firmware has some nasty quirks.

-After a power outage the AXA Remote always reports the lock state as unlocked even though the window is closed and locked.
-Only opening and closing the window will reset the lock state.
+After a power outage the AXA Remote always reports the lock state as unlocked even when the window is closed and locked.
+Only opening and then closing the window will reset the lock state.

+After a power outage the AXA Remote will only close if first the open command is given.

 ## ESPHome example configuration:
 ```